kapitancho/lang-walnut/docs/04-expressions.md

 ## Sequences
 The sequences are a series of expressions separated by semicolons.
-The value of the sequence is the value of the last expression in the sequence.
+The value of the sequence is the value of the last expression in the sequence unless there is an early return which gets evaluated before reaching the last expression.

 ```walnut
 {